 For every business, data is a crucial factor, and they need a skilled professional who can effectively organize and analyze this data.
 IoTs are producing a remarkable amount of data (structured and unstructured), and that quantity is increasing exponentially.
 Naturally, data scientists have turned into the most-demanded professionals in the market.

-Artificial Intelligence is one of the rapidly growing technologies and has gained more popularity among all kind of organizations such as manufacturing, healthcare, financial services, advertising, and more.
+Artificial Intelligence is one of the rapidly growing technologies and has gained more popularity among all kinds of organizations such as manufacturing, healthcare, financial services, advertising, and more.

-AI help businesses to increase automation, optimize logistics, streamline workflow, improve customer support management, and more.
-It also has potential to effects on our day-to-day life like how we live, work and play but it is in the early stages.
+AI helps businesses to increase automation, optimize logistics, streamline workflow, improve customer support management, and more.
+It also has the potential to effects our day-to-day life like how we live, work, and play but it is in the early stages.

-The new jobs will fall into categories of programming, development, testing, support and maintenance and more.
-Artificial Intelligence architect is one such position, and it is going be a competitor for data scientist for high-demand profession.
-In case you didn’t know, the average salary of AI programmer $100,000 – $150,000 whereas AI engineer around $ 171,715.
+The new jobs will fall into categories of programming, development, testing, support and maintenance, and more.
+Artificial Intelligence architect is one such position, and it is going be a competitor for data scientists for the high-demand professions.
+In case you didn’t know, the average salary of an AI programmer $100,000 – $150,000 whereas an AI engineer around $ 171,715.

 Virtual Reality and Augmented Reality—along with AI and automation—are changing the lives of individuals both at home and in the working environment.
 VR, which is tied in with offering people an automated, digital environment, and AR innovation, which is tied in with building computer graphics designs that exist in a typical environment, have now been adopted and used across many industry sectors.